jessegyger/gscripter/README.md

 ![GitHub Stars](https://img.shields.io/github/stars/jessegyger/gscripter?style=social)
 ![GitHub Issues](https://img.shields.io/github/issues/jessegyger/gscripter)

-**Gscripter** is an open-source, lightweight code editor designed for web developers, with seamless integration of AI-generated code from models like Grok, Claude, ChatGPT, and Gemini.
+**Gscripter** is an open-source, lightweight code editor designed for web developers, with integration of AI-generated code from models like Grok, Claude, ChatGPT, and Gemini.
 It bridges your existing AI subscriptions into your coding workflow via a Chrome extension, allowing you to automatically import, manage, and apply code blocks directly into your projects with a single click.
 Built with JavaScript, HTML, and CSS, gscripter leverages the Ace Editor for a robust editing experience and offers advanced features like AST visualization, code comparison, and real-time navigation of AI outputs.

 ## Table of Contents